-For scheduling and duty assignments, engineering cadets are divided into three divisions, designated (1, 2, 3).
-Fourth-class divisions are further divided into four groups for Deck, Engine, EMGT, IMBU, & MSEP training assignments.
+For scheduling and duty assignments, engineering cadets are divided into four divisions, designated (1, 2, 3, 4).
+Fourth-class divisions are further divided into two groups for Deck and Engine training assignments.
 These groups are called the 4/c sections.

-Divisions will be assigned to watch (W), training (T), and maintenance (M) as shown on the cruise calendar at the end of this document.
+Divisions will be assigned to watch (W), training (T), utility (U), and maintenance (M) as shown on the cruise calendar at the end of this document.

-When assigned to Engineering Training, 1/c & 3c divisions are further subdivided into four groups known as class groups.
-4/c divisions are not subdivided (4/c section YE shall be in the Engineering Lab, while ET shall be in the classroom).
-Groups are assigned class, laboratory, STCW Assessments, or USCG License Prep (1/c only) assignments on a daily basis.
+When assigned to Engineering Training, 1/c, 3/c, & 4/c divisions are further subdivided into three groups known as class groups.
+Groups are assigned class, laboratory, STCW Assessments, or assignments on a daily basis.
 A full engineering class schedule is included at the end of this document.